 If you do not have a WHP provider and would like to be evaluated to see if a Rapid Antigen Test of right for you, you may visit Wentworth-Douglass Express Care in Dover or Lee.
 You will be examined and treated by a provider during this visit.
 Time slots are available daily from 8:00 a.m. – 8:00 p.m. and can be scheduled online.

 The cost of COVID-19 testing and evaluations can vary by insurance carrier.
 Please speak to your carrier or call our Price Estimate line at (603) 740-2205.

-The dissemination of COVID-19 vaccines is being coordinated at the national and state levels and we are currently following Phase 1a of the State of New Hampshire’s COVID-19 Vaccination Plan which involves vaccinating New Hampshire residents age 65 and older and those age 16-64 with two or more qualifying high-risk conditions.
+The dissemination of COVID-19 vaccines is being coordinated at the national and state levels and we are currently following Phase 1b of the State of New Hampshire’s COVID-19 Vaccination Plan which involves vaccinating New Hampshire residents age 65 and older and those age 16-64 with two or more qualifying high-risk conditions.

 Wentworth-Douglass Hospital continues to work hard to make sure our environment remains safe for patients, employees, volunteers, visitors, and the greater community.
 To support this, we have updated our visitor guidelines.

 Effective December 7, no visitors are allowed.
 The visitor guidelines allow only those who are considered “essential visitors.”
 Essential visitors are defined as:

 These guidelines are based on infection control practices designed to safeguard patients, visitors and staff by minimizing the number of people on the hospital campus and promoting physical/social distancing.

 All visitors must be asymptomatic and will be screened for symptoms and provided a mask upon entry.